MobeenAftab/mern-event-manager-app/backend/README.md

 - Adhering to the OpenAPI v3 spec.
 - Generated swagger API documentation.
 - Generated code documentation.
+- ESlint for TS, formatting on save.
+- Authenticating users and providing authorisation to protected routes using JWT tokens.
+- Protecting routes with a role based access policy.

 # Running The App Locally